When Engineering Meets Visual Effects

 VFX Disciplines Explored

-Students received a comprehensive overview of DigiAura's core training programs and the professional roles they lead to:
+Students received a comprehensive overview of DigiAura's core training programmes and the professional roles they lead to:

 - Rotoscoping & Paint - Frame-by-frame precision work essential to every VFX pipeline